Megan Jaquiery Barrister

 • Prosecution of two male soldiers for sexual violation (x3) and indecent assault (x3) of an adult female in a unimog on the Waiouru army base.

-• Defence of a 17 year old boy, diagnosed as both ADHD and on the autism spectrum, for indecent assault on a boy age 12.
-Following a guilty plea, he was discharged without conviction.
+• Defence of a neurodiverse 17-year-old boy (diagnosed ADHD and ASD), for indecent assault on another boy, age 12.
+Following entry of a guilty plea, he was discharged without conviction.

 Drug offences